SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule.md

 * You are a little unsure
 * You feel that it is a complicated email
 * Sending a sensitive email (e.g. The content could be perceived as confrontational)
 * You need a quick '[test please](/conduct-a-test-please)', and the person is immediately available.
 This provides you a chance to check and collaborate on the finished change before the '[done email](/dones-do-you-reply-done-and-delete-the-original-email)' is sent.
-It also shows the email was double-checked.
+It also shows the email was double-checked

 Doing this will ensure: